 - No prolonged underwater swimming for any time or any distance.
 Breath holding is not permitted.

-- Hanging on the lane lines is prohibited.
+- Hanging on the lane lines, railings or stairs is prohibited.

 The YMCA will make every attempt to make up classes for programs that have additional fees other than membership, but make-ups are not guaranteed.